-Jessie:www.lifeloveandgod.com is a website for teens and has become for college-age girls.
+Jessie: “Life, Love and God” is a website for teens and has become for college-age girls.
 And so many girls, I think women of all ages relate to these issues of relationship and identity and being desirable and beautiful.
-There are things that God has sort of hard-wired into us and so, there are things that I struggled with as a young girl and then a tween and a teen, but I think women of all ages can identify with that longing to be loved and to feel loved.
+There are things that God has sort of hard-wired into us and so there are things that I struggled with as a young girl and then a tween and a teen, but I think women of all ages can identify with that longing to be loved and to feel loved.

-And what drives me is the, just the sound bites of those girls at the beginning, those are real confessions of girls who have come to the website who are feeling like their lives are falling apart because of a relationship gone wrong and it breaks my heart to hear just the spiral that they found themselves in.
+And what drives me - the - just the sound bites of those girls at the beginning, those are real confessions of girls who have come to the website who are feeling like their lives are falling apart because of a relationship gone wrong and that - it breaks my heart to hear just the spiral that they found themselves in.

 Jim: Let me ask you this.
 Why is this age particularly, and again I’m not getting that experience, John.
 You gotta jump in here and help me big time today, because I don’t have daughters.
 But why are girls particularly so susceptible to that kind of peer pressure and the boy thing.
 What’s happening hormonally?
 What’s happening emotionally for them at the 14-, 15-, 16-year-old stage?

-Jim: And the difficulty in that is with that blossoming and awareness, you can become and I think especially girls, can become very vulnerable to kind of the harsh realities of how boys often will treat girls at that age.
-Some of ‘em aren’t even that interested yet.
+Jim: And the difficulty in that is with that blossoming and awareness, you can become very vulnerable to kind of the harsh realities of how boys often will treat girls at that age.
+It’s not - some of ‘em aren’t even that interested yet.
 They’re more interested in sports and other things and their feelings can be really crushed, can’t they?

-Jessie: --in these relationships, but I think it’s a little bit easier for them to walk away and to keep on living, where girls tend to mull on it and it can really wreak havoc on their entire lives.
+Jessie: ...in these relationships, but I think it’s a little bit easier for them to walk away and to keep on living, whereas girls tend to mull on it and - and it can really wreak havoc on their entire lives.

 Jessie: I am.
-You'll find I tend to make up words, because—
+I - you’ll find I tend to make up words, because...

 Jim: That’s a good one.

-Jessie: --yes, it’s fun, but a “crushaholic” is someone who can’t go for more than few days or weeks or maybe months without having a “like” in her life.
+Jessie: Yeah, it’s fun, but a “crushaholic” is someone who can’t go for more than few days or weeks or maybe months without having a “like” in her life.
 And this was exactly me.
 It started when I was in second grade.
-(Laughter)
+I remember him clearly.